 Safeguarding and promoting the welfare of children is everyone's responsibility.
-Everyone who comes into contact with children has an important role to play.
+Everyone who comes into contact with children and their families has an important role to play.

 School and college staff are particularly important as they are in a position to identify concerns early, provide help for children, promote children's welfare and prevent concerns from escalating.
-It is important all staff (including those who do not work directly with children) recognise the important role they play in protecting children.
-(DfE 2021)
+(DfE 2022)